Health Sciences (MSc Program)

 For potential supervisors, please visit our website: www.unbc.ca/health-sciences

-The research-based Master's degree equips students for a thriving career in health research (including applications for PhD programs), and is well suited for established health professionals seeking a research oriented program that will build on existing practice and skills.
+The research-based Master's degree equips students for a thriving career in health research (including applications for PhD programs), and is well suited for established health professionals seeking a research-oriented program that builds on existing practice and skills.

 Admission